Lifetime ISA Frequently Asked Questions

 If you or your spouse/partner are a UK Crown employee serving overseas, you must intend to reside in the UK and use the property as your main residence in the future.

 Yes.
-If you are both first-time buyers and each held a Lifetime ISA for at least 12 months you can both use your Lifetime ISA to put towards the purchase of your home, without paying the 25% government withdrawal charge.
+If you are both first-time buyers, and each held a Lifetime ISA for at least 12 months, you can both use your Lifetime ISAs to buy a home.
+You won’t have to pay the 25% government withdrawal charge.

-If the person you’re buying with has owned a property before, they wouldn’t be able to use their Lifetime ISA without incurring the government withdrawal charge.
-However you, as a first time buyer, would still be able to use your own Lifetime ISA towards the price of the home that you are buying together.
+If the person you’re buying with has owned a property before, they wouldn’t be able to use their Lifetime ISA without triggering the government withdrawal charge.
+However, you, as a first-time buyer, would still be able to use your own Lifetime ISA towards the price of the home you are buying together.

-If you’re using the Shared Ownership scheme to buy your first home, it can be used towards the deposit when you buy your initial share, but it can’t be used again without paying the 25% government withdrawal charge to buy any further shares.
+If you’re using the Shared Ownership scheme to buy your first home, it can be used towards the deposit when you buy your initial share.
+However, it can’t be used again without paying the 25% government withdrawal charge to buy any further shares.

-You can give our Conveyancer Declaration (PDF) to your conveyancer along with your completed Investor Declaration Form (PDF).
-Alternatively, they can find both of these forms on our conveyancers' page as well as more information about our Lifetime ISA first time buyer withdrawal process.
+You can give our Conveyancer Declaration [PDF] to your conveyancer along with your completed Investor Declaration Form [PDF].
+Alternatively, your conveyancer can find both of these forms on our Information for conveyancers page, as well as more information about our Lifetime ISA first time buyer withdrawal process.

 90 days from your conveyancer receiving the funds from us.
 If it’s taking longer than this, the conveyancer can write to us to request an extension.

-The conveyancer is able to request withdrawals from the account on your behalf as many times as you wish up to completion, there is no minimum withdrawal amount.
-We’d require completed declarations from both you and your conveyancer each time a withdrawal is requested during this process.
+The conveyancer can request withdrawals from the account on your behalf as many times as you wish up to completion.
+There is no minimum withdrawal amount.
+We need completed declarations from both you and your conveyancer each time a withdrawal is requested.

-For example, if a bonus is due of £500, the withdraw charge would be £125 to close the account.
+For example, if a bonus of £500 is due, the withdrawal charge would be £125 to close the account.
 So you would only receive £375 of the bonus amount.
-You could however leave the account open, save for retirement and access when you are 60, without incurring the charge.
+You could, however, leave the account open, save for retirement and access when you are 60, without incurring the charge.

-• Subject to our normal affordability assessment and lending criteria at the time, Lifetime ISA customers, who’re buying their first home with a Skipton mortgage, will be eligible for £250 cashback following completion of their mortgage.
+• Subject to our normal affordability assessment and lending criteria at the time, Lifetime ISA customers, who are buying their first home with a Skipton mortgage, will be eligible for £250 cashback once the house purchase has completed.

 • This offer is only valid for mortgages completing from 6 April 2018 to 30 June 2027.